topology-foundation/docs-drp/docs/deep-dive/interaction-methods.md

 ---
 sidebar_label: "Interaction Methods"
-sidebar_position: 5
+sidebar_position: 1
 ---

-# Interaction Methods
+# Protocol Methods

 Nodes interact with a given CRO through **_verbs_**, which are a set of methods definded by the Topology Protocol.
 CROs are identified as **PubSub** groups where nodes only subscribe and publish on CROs they are interested in and all the nodes are connected peer-to-peer, as shown above.